11 Signs of Having High Self-Awareness That Set You Apart From Others

 Why Do You Feel Like You’re Missing Something Inside?

-Even if you are prosperous, responsible, and clever, you may still feel uneasy because something doesn’t match together.
+Even if you are prosperous, responsible, and clever, you may still feel uneasy because something doesn’t fit together.
 You respond in ways you later come to regret.
 Conversations are replayed.
 You question why some people make you feel more agitated than others.
 You think to yourself, “Why do I continue doing this when I know better?”

 High levels of self-awareness are relevant in this situation.